mruizglz/rpi-buildroot-lab/docs/gettingstartedrpi.rst

 1) Plug in the SD card into the computer.

-2) You should now see one new drive in the System Explorer (Windows) named "boot".
+2) You should now see one new drive in the System Explorer (Windows)/Nautilus (Ubuntu) named "boot".
 In Linux you will see two partitions mounted in your system.
 Open the partition/unit identified as "boot".